none.

 connects all data points with a line.
 Now everybody thinks there's data where you have none.

-This becomes clear when you replace line 5 in fai_temp.m
+This becomes clear when you replace line 5 in fai_temp.m with: plot(dates, temps, '.').
+Understood?
+OK.
+Change it back!

 Let's fix this now!
 Matlab's internal representation of times is using serial date numbers.

-as given in the original file, let's do this:
+Instead of using dates as given in the original file, let's do this:

-from integer representation into strings using num2str
+dates from integer representation into strings using num2strdatenum, and the formatting

 date numbers you just calculated.
 You should get a nice sinusoidal temperature series.You might notice that the tick labels are in strange places.
 Let's try having them every 5th year.
 There are many ways of doing this.
 For the most generic one we only need to know that the date format is 'yyyymmdd.'
 To get tick marks in the style '1985 - 1990 - 1995 ... ' without actuall knowing upper and lower bounds of the time series, we can do this (we treat the yyyymmdd dates as actual numbers here):